enarjord/passivbot/README.md

 {

-    "balance_pct": 0.5,                   # if settings["balance_pct"] = 1.0, will use 100% of balance.
-                                          # if settings["balance_pct"] = 0.35, will us 35% of balance.
     "config_name": "BTCUSD_default",      # arbitrary name given to settings.
-    "cross_mode": true,                   # true for cross, false for isolated.
-                                          # use isolated mode with care.  depending on settings, there is high risk of accidental liquidations.

     "entry_qty_pct": 0.005,               # percentage of balance * leverage used as initial entry qty.
                                           # the bot will calculate initial entry qty using the following formula: